Vietnam.vn - Nền tảng quảng bá Việt Nam

 Can Tho leaders also expressed their appreciation for the companionship and support from the Netherlands – a country with rich experience in adapting to climate change.
 The cooperation is demonstrated through many practical projects such as planting trees to prevent landslides, piloting garbage collection on the Can Tho River and developing ecological urban areas.

-Vietnam and the Netherlands share many similarities with their vast delta regions, facing the challenges of climate change and rising sea levels.
-Over the years, the cooperation between the two countries has deepened, especially through the establishment of a strategic partnership on climate change adaptation and water management (2010), and a strategic partnership on sustainable agriculture and food security (2014).
+Vietnam and the Netherlands share many similarities, with vast deltas and facing the challenges of climate change and rising sea levels.
+Over the years, the cooperation between the two countries has developed extensively, notably through the establishment of a strategic partnership on climate change adaptation and water management (2010), and a strategic partnership on sustainable agriculture and food security (2014).

 The exhibition "Frames of Climate Change: Cambodia, Laos, Thailand and Vietnam" opens from June 25 to July 16, 2025.